Wine battle in Haro — the most interesting events of the wine festival in Spain

 Interesting Facts

-• The Haro Vino Festival in 2011 received the highest award, it was given the status of “Festival of International Tourist Interest”.
+- The Haro Vino Festival in 2011 received the highest award and already received worldwide recognition.
+It was given the status of “Festival of International Tourist Interest”.

 Where to stay in Haro